lcordenod/42_www_matcha/README.md

 # 42_www_matcha
-Creating a dating site using React, Node JS and MongoDB
+Creating a dating site using React, Node JS and MySQL

+## Intro

+Objective of this project is to create a complete dating website that allows users to search, discover profiles according to their preferences and geolocation, show them some love with real-time likes, notifications and chat if both profiles match.

+### Stack

+* Node JS (Express)
+* React JS
+* Materialize CSS and Material UI Front libraries
+* Redux JS
+* MySQL
+* Axios for API requests
+* Websockets (socket.io) for real-time
+* Google Maps/Geolocator APIs for geolocation

 ## Run project